sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab5.md

 ### Task 2: Create and Trigger a build

+In this task, you will create and trigger a build in Azure DevOps by editing an existing pipeline, adding the Mend Bolt extension to scan for vulnerabilities, and running the pipeline to analyze the open source components for security risks and vulnerabilities.

 1. On the **Organization Setting** page, click on **Azure DevOps** located at top left corner.